Virginia Department of Transportation

 The Virginia Department of Transportation (VDOT) is the agency of the state government responsible for transportation in the state of Virginia in the United States.
-VDOT is headquartered at the Virginia Department of Highways Building in downtown Richmond.
+The Virginia Department of Transportation is headquartered at the Virginia Department of Highways Building in Downtown Richmond.
 VDOT is responsible for building, maintaining, and operating the roads, bridges, and tunnels in the commonwealth.
 It is overseen by the Commonwealth Transportation Board, which has the power to fund airports, seaports, rail, and public transportation.

-VDOT's revised annual budget for fiscal year 2019 is $5.4 billion.
+The Virginia Department of Transportation's revised annual budget for fiscal year 2019 is $5.4 billion.

-VDOT has a workforce of about 7,500 full-time employees.
+The Virginia Department of Transportation has a workforce of about 7,500 full-time employees.

 Responsibilities

 Virginia has the nation's third largest system of state-maintained highways, after North Carolina and Texas.
 The Virginia highway system totals approximately 58,000 miles of interstate, primary, frontage, and secondary roads.
 The system includes about 20,000 bridges and structures.
 In addition, independent cities and towns, as well as the counties of Henrico and Arlington, maintain approximately 12,000 miles of local streets, and receive funds from the state for that purpose.